KvRae/BackAppX-Android/README.md

 ## Backappx-Package

 <BR>
-BackAppX-Package is a Kotlin Gradle library for the BackAppX platform.
+BackAppX-Gradle is a Kotlin Gradle library for the BackAppX platform.

 Getting started
 This package is currently under development.
 Please use it at your own risk.